 1. Measuring Arithmetic Average Dividend Growth Rate

-There are mainly two steps while measuring the arithmetic average growth rate.
+There are mainly two steps while measuring the arithmetic average annual growth rate.
 Firstly, we need to compute the yearly growth rate.
 Secondly, the average growth rate will be calculated over a period of time.

 For determining the yearly growth rate, just use the following formula in the E8 cell.